 2008 - The Star changed to New Star.
 New Star became an independent student newspaper and was officially registered at the Ministry of Justice.
 New Star was given the Best Student Newspaper 2008 Award at the Journalism Association contest in Kyrgyzstan.

-February 5, 2014 - New Star changed to The New Star as the new design and style was developed.
+February 5, 2014 - New Star changed to The New Star as the new design and style were developed.